fehler/miscellany/registering-a-trade-mark/registering-a-trade-mark.md

 + owner
 + keyword, phrase or image

 The first two are useful if you want to find out more about an existing trade mark.
-The third is useful if you want to search for existing trade marks that use the same trade mark as the one you are hoping to trade mark.
+The third is useful if you want to search for existing trade marks that use the same trade mark as the one you that you intend to trade mark.
+(More on that in a moment.)

 Searching for a trade mark [by word, phrase and / or image][05] allows you to refine your search by selecting class(es) and searching within specific date ranges.

 The Intellectual Property Office (IPO) also has an online [Trade Marks Journal][06] with a link to the latest version.
 Here is the list from [19 July, 2019][07].
-(The IPO website is a lot less user-friendly than the GOV.UK website.)
+(The IPO website is a lot less user-friendly than the GOV.UK website.
+A testament to the fantastic work the GOV.UK team have been doing.)

 Because trade marks are listed in classes, you might find that someone is using the trade mark you want to register – e.g. ‘Mr Murphy’ – but they’ve registered the trade mark for a different class, perhaps Class 21 (cooking utensils), because they create bespoke kitchen knives.

 As long as no one has registered your trade mark in the class or classes you want, you should be able to trade mark it.
+You just have to complete the forms and pay the fees.